-The companies said Monday that Republic would sponsor Frontier's bankruptcy reorganization plan as part of the deal, and that the airline could emerge from bankruptcy in late 2009 as a subsidiary of Republic.
+The companies said on Monday that Republic would sponsor Frontier's bankruptcy reorganisation plan as part of the deal, and that the airline could emerge from bankruptcy in late 2009 as a subsidiary of Republic.

 The deal is subject to potential higher offers at a mid-July bankruptcy auction and to approval of the bankruptcy court.